kannsh/check_fabian.py-for-predictions/README.md

 *Contains multiple .h5 files and tubs to load different model types (Categorical/Linear)

-Unzip the file, select all 5 files (saved model + tubs) and place into your CWD (current working directory)
+Unzip the check_fabian.py (Check Predictions).rar file, select all 5 files (saved model + tubs) and place into your CWD (current working directory)

 Download the .ipynb and .py files and place in CWD